History of the taka

-The history of the taka, also known as the tanka or tangka, refers to one of the major historical currencies of Asia, particularly in the Indian subcontinent and Tibet.
+The taka, also known as the tanka or tangka, was one of the major historical currencies of Asia, particularly in the Indian subcontinent and Tibet.
 It was introduced in the 14th century and became a currency of the Silk Road.
 Its history is intertwined with the medieval Islamic history and culture of the Indian subcontinent.

 In modern times, the Bangladeshi taka is considered a legacy of the historical taka because Bengal was the stronghold of the currency.
 It was inscribed in numerous languages across different regions, including in Sanskrit, Arabic, Persian, Hindustani, Bengali, Nepali, Tibetan and Mandarin.

 Etymology

-According to The American Heritage Dictionary of the English Language and Banglapedia, the word taka came from the Sanskrit word tankah.
+According to The American Heritage Dictionary of the English Language and Banglapedia, the word taka came from the Sanskrit word ṭaṅka, meaning silver coin, a Kulturwort of unclear origin, related to Turkic təñkə "coin, money", compare Bashkir təñkə, Tatar tanka, Uzbek tanga, Kazakh tenge, Russian denʹga.

+The Russian word denga is borrowed from Tatar (cf. Chagatay: täŋkä; teŋgä; teŋge; lit. 'small silver coin').
+Other proposals made are: Middle Persian: dāng, New Persian: dānag ('coin'), whereas other authors saw the word close to the Turkic word tamga ('mark, stamp').

 Introduction in North India

+Sultan Shams al-Din Iltutmish (r.
+1210–1235) established the currency of the Delhi Sultanate drawing on Muslim settler and native Indian elements.
+The basic units were the silver tanka having the weight of one tola of 96 rattis (11.2 grams).
+The tanka was made up of 48 billon jitals containing 2 rattis of silver, mixed with copper, weighing about 3.5 grams in total.
+The silver tankas minted in Delhi bear the name of Caliph al-Muntasir and the titles of Iltutmish, typically al-sultān al-a'zam (the very mighty sultan), while the reverse either the shahada, lā ʾilāha ʾillā -llāh' muḥammadun rasūlu llāh ("There is no god but God.
+Muhammad is the Messenger of God") or the legend fī 'ahd al-imām (in the time of the Imam).

-The imperial tanka (also called Sultani tanka) was officially introduced by the monetary reforms of Muhammad bin Tughluq, the emperor of the Delhi Sultanate, in 1329.
-It was modeled as representative money, a concept pioneered as paper money by the Mongols in China and Persia.
-The tanka was minted in copper and brass.
+Under the monetary reforms of Muhammad bin Tughluq, the tanka was modeled as representative money, a concept pioneered as paper money by the Mongols in China and Persia.
+Tughluq's tanka was minted in copper and brass.
 Its value was exchanged with gold and silver reserves in the imperial treasury.
 The currency was introduced due to the shortage of metals.
 Over time, the tanka was minted in silver.
 However, chaos followed its launch in the 14th century, leading to the collapse of the Tughluq dynasty.
 The Tughluqs were succeeded by numerous regional states, notably the Bengal Sultanate, the Bahmani Sultanate and the Gujarat Sultanate.
 These kingdoms continued to mint the new currency in the name of their own rulers.
 Even much later under the early modern Mughal Empire, regional currencies were still referred to as tanka/tangka/taka.